-Refugees have increased housing demand, and rents have gone up from 25 Lira (USD5) to 200 Lira (UDS37) each year since 2014.
+Refugees have increased housing demand, and each year since 2014 rents have gone up at least 25 Lira (USD5) or as much as 200 Lira (UDS37) in some apartments.
 There is a shortage of affordable housing, and no space to build new affordable apartment buildings.
 Prices for food, transportation, medicine, and other goods have remained much the same.

 Zeytinlik is a clean neighborhood with low rents and is close to Basmane center, but some Syrians don’t like the Roma people who live there.
 Also, Zeytinlik is a mixed-use neighborhood, so apartments share the street with auto repair shops and other businesses.
 Zeytinlik was once a low-income area but has been rejuvenated by Syrian immigration.
 These neighborhoods have the most Syrians, but Syrians now live in almost every neighborhood in Izmir because the city’s public transit is good enough to cover the distance between work and home in reasonable time.
 Alsancak is the expensive downtown area.
 Only a few Syrians live here, usually groups of men splitting 1,200 Lira (USD 225) rent amongst the group to share one apartment.
 Other wealthy neighborhoods are mostly Turkish.

 By far the biggest monthly cost is apartment rent, so this is a main factor determining where refugees live.
 Turkish landlords are generally kind but inflexible: If you can’t pay rent or utility bills you can’t stay.
 Some tenants are able to borrow from foreigners or relatives, but others end up homeless when they can’t pay their bills.
 Then young men might sleep in Kulturpark, a public park near Basmane, sometimes getting food from sympathetic Syrians.